 If it is suspected that you intend to seek permanent or long-term residency in a Schengen country, or that you may pose a threat to national security or public safety, your visa application will be refused.

-If your application for a visa is refused, you can appeal the decision to the Ministry of Refugee, Immigration and Integration Affairs.
+If your application for a visa is refused, you can appeal the decision to the Danish Immigration Service.
 The appeal must include the case number, your full name, nationality and the date the ruling was given.

 An incomplete application will not be accepted.
 If the application is deemed in-admissible you cannot file a complaint regarding the rejection by the Danish Embassy.